Complete Subset Averaging with Many Instruments: Introduction

-Our approach is motivated by the following observations.
-First, a set of instruments in economic applications is usually correlated with each other, often by construction.
-The model selection approach by \citet{donald2001choosing} would work well if the instruments are uncorrelated with each other and only a fraction of instruments matters (provided that the ordering is correct).
-Thus, we believe that the model averaging approach in the first-stage is more appropriate.
-Second, in the model averaging, estimating weights can cause finite sample efficiency loss, especially when the dimension of the weight vector is large.
-In the forecasting literature it is not surprising to see equal-weight averaging can outperform other sophisticated optimal weighting schemes, e.g., see \citet{clemen1989combining}, \citet{stock2004combination}, and \citet{smith2009simple}.
+Our second motivation is that, in model averaging, estimating weights can cause finite sample efficiency loss, especially when the weight vector's dimension is large.
+In the forecasting literature it is not surprising to see that equal-weighted averaging outperforms other sophisticated optimal weighting schemes, e.g., see \citet{clemen1989combining}, \citet{stock2004combination}, and \citet{smith2009simple}.
 Bootstrap aggregating (known as bagging; \citet{breiman1996bagging}) is another example of equal-weight model averaging and is a popular method in the machine learning literature.

 It is worth emphasizing the important work by \citet*{elliott2013complete, elliott2015complete} who propose the equal-weight complete subset regressions in the forecasting context.
-They demonstrate an excellent performance of the complete subset regression relative to competing methods such as ridge regression, the Lasso, the Elastic Net, bagging, and the Bayesian model averaging.
+They demonstrate the complete subset regression's excellent performance relative to competing methods such as ridge regression, Lasso, Elastic Net, bagging, and Bayesian model averaging.
 We build on their idea of the complete subset regression to provide a formal theoretical justification of the CSA-2SLS estimator with extensive Monte Carlo simulations.
-Indeed, we find that the CSA-2SLS exhibits potentially huge gains in terms of the bias and the MSE relative to the existing methods especially when the instruments are correlated and there exists large endogeneity.
+Indeed, we find that the CSA-2SLS exhibits potentially huge gains in terms of the bias and the MSE relative to existing methods especially when the instruments are correlated and there is large endogeneity.